MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 # Using the SharePoint Migration Tool

 The SharePoint Migration Tool (SPMT) is a tool that migrates your files from SharePoint on-premises document libraries or regular file shares and easily copies them to your SharePoint Online tenant.
-It is available to all Office 365 users.
+It is available to all Microsoft 365 users.

 >[!NOTE]